DotPodcast/dotpodcast/content/pages/taxonomies.md

 - [Politics](politics): the political slant of the podcast.

+- [Profanity](profanity): the level of profanity within the podcast.

 - [Religion](religion): used to denote the religion(s) discussed in the podcast (for example: a Christian music review podcast).

 - [Sexuality](sexuality): the sexuality or sexualities that are the focus of the podcast.